dragarth-7/knotx-aggregator/README.md

 clone all repositories and install artifacts to Maven local / Maven Central Snapshot repositories.

 ## Prerequisites on Windows
-- Install and configure WSL - Windows Subsystem for Linux - it's really necessary, without it Knot.x development on Windows machine will be almost impossible
+Install and configure [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (WSL) and configure:
-- Install Java 8 on WSL
+- Java 8 on WSL
-- Install Gradle globally
+- Gradle 5+
+- Maven

 ## Clone all repositories
 Check a `development/pull-all.sh` script to clone all Knot.x repositories.
 Please check `-h` option